username123115/ctfWriteups/picoCTF2023/babygame02/writeup.md

-PicoCTF Babygame02 Writeup: Like Babygame01, we are placed in a 30 x 90 grid with a flag('X') placed on the bottom right corner.
+PicoCTF Babygame02 Writeup: <br>
+Like Babygame01, we are placed in a 30 x 90 grid with a flag('X') placed on the bottom right corner.
 Upon reaching it, the game exits, but we do not get the flag.